kanopi/lighthouse-circleci/README.md

 In more complicated development flows you'll want to test against specific environments so you can't hard code an absolute URL in the json file.

-There are 3 things we'll need to update compared to the simple example.
+There are a few extra things we'll need to update compared to the simple example.

-1. Updating the lighthouse.json file to flag it's use of relative urls; so `is_relative_url` is now `true`;
+1. Updating the [lighthouse.json](lighthouse-relative.json) file to flag it's use of relative urls
+     * `is_relative_url` is now `true`
+     * Remove the domain from the URL. `"url" : "/",` would test the homepage for example.
 2. Updating the config to pass a base url to the lighthouse testing script
+    * In the job(s) preceding the test you need to get a base url specific to your environment/project and [save it to a file](https://github.com/kanopi/lighthouse-circleci/blob/c6f6aaca986cbeae70834488a41788a41d684f93/.circleci/config.yml#L62)
+3. Getting the base url in to the lighthouse test
+    * We load the file from the other test can [get the URL in to a variable](https://github.com/kanopi/lighthouse-circleci/blob/c6f6aaca986cbeae70834488a41788a41d684f93/.circleci/config.yml#L90) that we can concat with the relative URL from the JSON file.
-3. Setting an environment URL for the analyzing script so the links in github comments work correctly
+4. Setting an environment URL for the analyzing script so the links in github comments work correctly

-The analyzer script is configured to look for an environment variable called `LIGHTHOUSE_BASE_URL` and when that exists will prepend that to the testing URL for notifications in github.
+    * The analyzer script is configured to look for an environment variable called `LIGHTHOUSE_BASE_URL` and when that exists will prepend that to the testing URL for notifications in github.
+    * Load the URL file again but [export the URL to the bash environment](https://github.com/kanopi/lighthouse-circleci/blob/c6f6aaca986cbeae70834488a41788a41d684f93/.circleci/config.yml#L128) so the analyzer script can use it.

 **Add authenticated tests**

 In the original example from Stuart Sandine he'd gotten some authenticated tests working.
 Because the analyzer script with written to deal specifically with that use case for his demo app it didn't really make sense to include at this time.